nickleus73/AngNode/README.md

 if you haven't install node, npm and bower, don't worry, you can execute these command when you are connected to you vistual machine.

-So when the command `vagrant up` is finished, you can you connect to vagrant whith this command :
+So when the command `vagrant up` is finished, you can you to connect to vagrant with this command :

 `vagrant ssh`